Chart Color Schemes

 An assessment of population growth drivers in Wentworth Falls reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Wentworth Falls' population is estimated at around 6,506 as of Feb 2026.
-This reflects an increase of 78 people (1.2%) since the 2021 Census, which reported a population of 6,428 people.
-The change is inferred from the resident population of 6,438 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 29 validated new addresses since the Census date.
-This level of population equates to a density ratio of 309 persons per square kilometer, providing significant space per person and potential room for further development.
-Over the past decade, Wentworth Falls has demonstrated resilient growth patterns with a compound annual growth rate of 0.4%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by overseas migration during recent periods.
+As of May 2026, the population of Wentworth Falls is estimated to be around 6509 people.
+This figure reflects an increase of 81 individuals since the 2021 Census, which reported a population of 6428 people.
+The change was inferred from AreaSearch's estimate of the resident population at 6503 based on the latest ERP data release by the ABS in June 2025 and an additional 33 validated new addresses since the Census date.
+This results in a density ratio of 309 persons per square kilometer, indicating significant space per person and potential room for further development.
+Over the past decade, Wentworth Falls has shown resilient growth patterns with a compound annual growth rate of 0.5%, outperforming the SA3 area.
+Population growth was primarily driven by overseas migration during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking at population projections moving forward, over this period, projections indicate a decline in overall population, with Wentworth Falls' population expected to shrink by 70 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 311 people.
+According to these projections, the suburb's population is expected to decline by 89 persons by 2041, while specific age cohorts like the 75 to 84 age group are anticipated to grow, with an increase of 261 people projected over this period.

 Frequently Asked Questions - Population